 The body is a master of compensation.
 Surprisingly, key muscles essential for correctly performing ‘functional’ whole-body movements such as squats, deadlifts and running, otherwise tennis serves and golf swings are often weak and inactive in many people who exercise.
 Consequently, the body activates other muscles to perform these movements.
 As it’s visually unapparent, often unnoticed by the exerciser, coach, personal trainer and, in some cases, physiotherapists instructing them, it leads to and prolongs discomfort and injury.

 New clients or patients we often see have previously been instructed by trainers or therapists to do exercises for which they’re not yet adequately prepared and safely conditioned, causing or worsening pain or injury.
-Whilst many personal trainers and their clients focus on improving weight, figure and physique, what’s needed in strength and body conditioning is a specialist approach which promotes safe, correct and optimal physical functioning.
-At Bodyrefine, we offer this distinctive approach which is substantially different from others.
+Whilst many personal trainers commonly focus on improving weight, figure and body composition, what’s paramount in exercise and strength conditioning is an approach which helps prevent pain and injury and promotes safe, correct, optimal physical functioning of a client’s body.
+At Bodyrefine, we offer this distinctive, specialist approach which is substantially different from other trainers.